 Next steps if you’re interested in using a hybrid closed loop system

 If you’re interested in using a hybrid closed loop system, we recommend discussing it with your healthcare team.
 You can also chat with others on our online forum who are using these systems to find out about their experiences.

 You can also check the rules on what tech you may qualify for.
 See the guidance on who may get access to a CGM and insulin pump on the NHS if you’re in England, Wales or Scotland.
 If you’re in Northern Ireland, you can ask your healthcare team about whether you may qualify for an insulin pump.

 If you're already using an insulin pump on the NHS

-If you’re already using an insulin pump and it’s not helping keep your blood sugar levels in range or you’re having hypos, you may want to ask your healthcare team about a hybrid closed loop system.
+If you’re already using an insulin pump and it’s not helping keep your blood sugar levels in range or you’re having hypos, you may want to speak to your healthcare team about a hybrid closed loop system.

-They can tell you if your insulin pump is ‘loopable’ and can be used for a closed loop system or if you’d be eligible for a hybrid closed loop compatible pump.
+They can tell you if your insulin pump is ‘loopable’ and can be used for a closed loop system, and your options for a hybrid closed loop compatible pump.

 If you’re using a standalone insulin pump issued by the NHS, you may be locked into using it for the standard four year warranty period before being switched to a hybrid closed loop pump.

 If you’re already using a CGM on the NHS

 If you already have a continuous glucose monitor and wanted to move to a closed loop system, the next step would be talking to your healthcare team about whether you may qualify for one on the NHS.